blog image

 Visualfabriq’s Demand Forecast Master platform enables you to easily pull together historical, ex-factory and syndicated data.

-This provides the fuel for its advanced AI models to automatically generate statistical baselines, break out trends, and create well-founded, accurate forecasts of future demand.
+This provides the fuel for its advanced AI models to automatically generate statistical baselines, discern trends, and make informed, accurate forecasts of future demand.

-These can be pushed to your organizations’ demand planning and supply chain planning teams with confidence.
-Because the statistical baselines are created bottom up, your teams can get forecasts for each plan account or product, taking into account planned promotions, likely risks, and potential opportunities.
+You can push these to your organization’s demand planning and supply chain planning teams with confidence.
+Because the statistical baselines are created bottom up, your teams can get forecasts for each plan account or product.
+And this takes into account planned promotions, likely risks, and potential opportunities.

 This will be even easier with Visualfabriq’s Trade Spend Master and Trade Promotion Master tools.
-Each team can dive down to the right level of detail they need, comparing forecasts and actuals, and modelling or optimizing plans, while being confident they are all dealing with a single source of truth.
+Each team can dive down to the right level of detail they need, comparing forecasts and actuals.
+They can model or optimize plans, while being confident they are all dealing with a single source of truth.

-And with Visualfabriq’s Revenue Planning Platform, demand forecasts can be monetized to a full year value plan, showing how volume plans contribute to business goals.
+And with Visualfabriq’s Revenue Planning Platform, you can monetize demand forecasts to a full year value plan, showing how volume plans contribute to business goals.

 You can never eliminate the unexpected completely.
-But with Demand Forecast Master, we can safely predict you will spend more time focusing on the exceptions and outliers, while meetings will generate more answers than questions.
+But with Demand Forecast Master, it’s safe to say you will have more time focusing on the exceptions and outliers.
+Consequently, meetings will generate more answers than questions.

 What next?